 If you’re in the market for a new Indie game, and one that offers you puzzles and platforms like Hue takes your fancy, then you could do a whole lot worse.
 The money is well spent, and the journey is a beautifully crafted one.
 A small injection of humour involving the skeletons will leave a smile on your face.
 I wont spoil the moment, so feel free to find out for yourself.

 The whole package is a wonderful one, and shows just why the Indie game scene is one that deserves attention.
 There are some fantastic talents hidden away within Indie developers who are hoping that people will take notice of their creations, and pay attention.
-Unlike the Indie games on the previous Xbox console, the latest generation of Indie games are of a far higher quality all round, and it’s games like Hue leading the way forward.
+Unlike the Indie games on the Wii U console, the latest generation of Indie games on the Switch are of a far higher quality all round, and it’s games like Hue leading the way forward.

 To conclude, I have to say I can’t recommend Hue enough.
 A beautiful game, with a choice and colour to bring the game to life, and a musical score to not only set the mood, but to treat your ears to a soothing melody.
 Quite simply, one of the best Indie games available to you, and support of the developer is essential if you want to see games of this high calibre being developed by some talented individuals.